fedgaurav/Jr.Gaurav/index.md

 ## Welcome to My Website!

-Hello there, my name is Gaurav Sharma, I'm new GitHub and this is my first git website!
+Hello there, my name is Gaurav Sharma, I'm new at GitHub and this is my first git website!
-And this is a simple website as you all know so day by day I'm improving myself.

 As soon as possible I will start uploading my VSCode Projects on git ;-)

 Thank you :-)